 Cognitive Behavioral Therapy (CBT), and Acceptance and Commitment Therapy (ACT) are forms of psychotherapy in which individuals explore their values, discover what's most important to them and recognize their strengths.
 Both are proven strategies for dealing with damaging thought processes and changing self-destructive behavior.

 Psychological and emotional trauma, whether from childhood or adult life, is a major contributor to addiction for many people.
-Our team includes experts with specialized training in helping patients cope with past trauma, and ultimately move beyond it.
+Our team includes experts with specialized training, including a groundbreaking therapy called EMDR (Eye Movement Desensitization), that help individuals cope with past trauma, and ultimately move beyond it.
 By taking away the power of traumatic experiences to cause mental distress, patients feel better, and find that their need to self-medicate with alcohol or drugs is also diminished.